interkosmos/fortran-paho/README.md

 # f08paho
-A Fortran 2008 interface to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library.
+A Fortran 2008 interface to the [Eclipse Paho](https://www.eclipse.org/paho/) MQTT client library, for connecting Fortran to the Internet of Things.
 Currently, `f08paho` is just a proof of concept.

 ## Requirements
 In order to use the interface, you will need a Fortran 2008 compiler for